|2014 Copa Libertadores|

-Heredia started his playing career in 1969 with San Lorenzo in Argentina.
+Heredia started in 1969 with San Lorenzo.
 He was part of the squad that won both league titles in 1972.
 He joined Atlético Madrid in 1973 and played in the 1974 European Cup Final.
-An undisputed starter in his first three years, he lost his regular place in the 4th due to injuries (as atletico won the league title).
 He then moved to Paris Saint-Germain, where again he would be used rarely.
 After two seasons with the latter, he chose to retire.
 He played 30 times for Argentina, including appearances at the 1974 FIFA World Cup.

 CB: Angel Zubieta (Spain)

-Zubieta started his playing career in the 1935–36 season at the age of 17.
-He became the youngest player ever to play for Spain at the age of only 17 years and 9 months in 1936.
-During the Spanish Civil War, he joined San Lorenzo during a tour of South America with the Basque Country national football team.
-He stayed with the club for 13 seasons and he is the 3rd on the list of San Lorenzo players with most games for the club.
-In 1952 Zubieta returned to Spain, joining Deportivo de La Coruña where he played until his retirement in 1956 at the age of 38.
+Zubieta started with Athletic Bilbao.
+In 1936, he became the youngest player ever to play for Spain at the age of only 17 years and 9 months.
+During the Spanish Civil War, he joined San Lorenzo during a tour of South America with the Basque Country national team.
+He stayed with the club for 13 seasons and he is the 3rd on appearance record. with most games for the club.
+In 1952 Zubieta returned to Spain, joining Deportivo de La Coruña.

 CB: Oscar Calics (Argentina)

 He started his career at Banfield in 1958, where he grained promotion to the first division in 1962.
-In 1966 he moved to San Lorenzo where he was called to the Argentine national team for the 1966 World Cup.
+In 1966 he moved to San Lorenzo where he was called to Argentina for the 1966 World Cup.
 In 1968 he won the title of the Metropolitan Tournament with San Lorenzo, with the team known as Los Matadores.
 In 1970, he went to Atletico Nacional in Colombia.
-He went there to play a friendly tournament, but stayed until 1973.

 CB: Oscar Ruggeri

 Oscar Ruggeri was considered one of the greatest defenders from Argentina.
+He had 97 caps.
 He played in 3 World Cup Finals, winning the one in 1986 and finishing second in 1990.
 He was La Liga Foreign Player of the Year in 1989 and South American Player of the Year in 1991.
-He played for both River Plate and Boca Juniors as well as Real Madrid in Spain.
+He played for both Vélez Sarsfield, San Lorenzo, River Plate and Boca Juniors as well as Real Madrid in Spain.

 LB: Sergio Villar (Uruguay)

-Villar is at the top of the San Lorenzo all-time appearances list.
-In 1968, San Lorenzo won the Metropolitano championship, and became the first team in the professional era of Argentine football to complete a season without losing a game.
+Villar is the all-time appearances record holder of San Lorenzo.
+In 1968, won the Metropolitano championship, and became the first team in the professional era of Argentine football to complete a season without losing a game.
 In 1972, Villar was part of the San Lorenzo team that won both of the Argentine league titles, this time they completed the Nacional championship without losing a single game.
 Villar won his fourth title with San Lorenzo in 1974 when the club won the Nacional championship.